Research interests

 Signal propagation in vitro

-I first became interested in neuroscience during my master thesis work with the Neuroengineering and Computational Neuroscience group (NCN), led by Dr. Paulo Aguiar, at the Institute for Research and Innovation in Health (i3S) in Porto, Portugal.
+I first became interested in neuroscience during my master thesis work with the Neuroengineering and Computational Neuroscience group (NCN), led by Paulo Aguiar, at the Institute for Research and Innovation in Health (i3S) in Porto, Portugal.
 Working with this group gave me a wonderful introduction to neuroscience, starting with understanding the Hodgkin–Huxley model and the electrical basis of neural activity and expanding into experimental work with neural cell culture and microelectrode array (MEA) electrophysiology.
 For my thesis work, I developed a computational tool for the analysis of electrophysiological signals traveling along axons confined to microfluidic tunnels.
 This tool provides an intuitive audiovisual interface with the data and performs propagation velocity calculation and simple graphical spike sorting, and it has since been used for a number of publications by NCN.